Pavani-Vithala/TheRegalRavens/README.md

 4. The images are hyperlinks to videos which show step by step process to cook the recipe.
 The video opens in youtube in a different window ensuring all the recipe details are intact on the main page.

+The app can be accessed from the link https://pavani-vithala.github.io/TheRegalRavens/

 Lupita
 1. Front end design